Multiple Sclerosis and Nursing Care

 A combination of physiotherapy and certain medication can help ease muscle spasms, tremors and stiffness.
 Fatigue can be managed by sleep regulation and also by medications which treat narcolepsy (MS 2020).
 Occupational therapists can also assist by helping patients learn energy-saving skills (which may involve the use of aids) and coping strategies to manage fatigue.

 Other alternative therapies which may be used include acupuncture, chiropractic, massage, meditation, yoga and use of supplements.

 The nurse plays an integral role in providing ongoing support to the patient whilst also participating in the prevention and management of symptoms (MacLean 2004).
 Nurses can help provide information, support and advice to the patient during their disease progression.

 Nurses can assist with fatigue management by reinforcing any pacing and energy conservation techniques learned from the occupational therapist.
 They can ensure any mobility equipment is readily available and that the patient understands how to use it correctly.
 They can also assist by controlling factors which may be interfering with sleep (such as urinary problems).

-Nurses can assess in the management of bowel and bladder dysfunction.
-This may involve the use of a toileting regime, education on continence management techniques and even teaching patients to self catheterise.
+Nurses can assist in the management of bowel and bladder dysfunction.
+This may involve the use of a toileting regime, education on continence management techniques and even teaching patients to self-catheterise.